illfamed/PythonWebApp/README.md

 # PythonWebApp
 Simple python web app with working signup page<br>
-Phython 3.4.4 used with MySQL Workbench
+Used Phython 3.4.4 with MySQL